-Plan International is a children’s rights organisation with a focus on advancing equality for girls.
+Plan International is a children’s rights organization with a focus on advancing equality for girls.
 Now more than 80 years old, the charity works with children, youth, supporters, and partners in over 75 countries around the world.
 Plan International’s mission for the next five years is to transform the lives of 100 million girls.

-“We started as a community-based organisation, but we work at all levels,” says Ellen Wratten, executive director of gender equality and girls’ rights.
+“We started as a community-based organization, but we work at all levels,” says Ellen Wratten, executive director of gender equality and girls’ rights.
 “If you really want to transform lives at scale, you need to work with governments on policies and you need to work with businesses.
 We also always work with children and young people—they’re the best advocates for the change they need to see.”

 Plan International’s 12,000 employees speak different languages and live and work in various time zones.
 Technology is integral to the charity’s ability to communicate between global offices and work as a cohesive, effective team.

 “Technology has been amazing in bringing us together,” Wratten says.
 “We use it in everything we do.”